DXKR-FM

-DXKR (95.5 FM), broadcasting as Retro 95.5, is a radio station owned and operated by UM Broadcasting Network through its licensee Mt.
+DXKR (95.5 FM), broadcasting as 95.5 Retro Davao, is a radio station owned and operated by UM Broadcasting Network through its licensee Mt.
 Apo Broadcasting System.
 The station's studio is located at the UMBN Media Center, C. Bangoy St. cor.
 Palma Gil St., Davao City, and its transmitter is located along Broadcast Ave., Shrine Hills, Matina, Davao City.

 Background

 1993-2009: WRocK

 DXKR was established in 1993 as 95.5 WRocK.
-It was formerly owned by ACWS - United Broadcasting Network.
+It was formerly owned by ACWS-United Broadcasting Network.
+It was formerly located on 149 Elpidio Quirino Ave., on Davao City.

 On October 6, 2008, Manila Broadcasting Company purchased WRocK Manila for PhP229.6 million.
 However, ACWS-UBN and sister company Exodus continued to retain control of the WRocK provincial stations.

 2009-present: Hit Radio/Retro

 A billboard of Retro 95.5 Davao in Toril, Davao City.
-Taken from inside my car.

 In February 2009, UMBN transferred its airtime lease agreement to 95.5 after its agreement with RBN's 100.3 expired, hence rebranding the station as 95.5 Hit Radio.

 On January 1, 2016, Hit Radio rebranded as Retro 95.5, named after its sister station in Cebu.
 At the same time, months after ACWS-UBN was acquired by a new group of investors, UMBN acquired the station.
 Due to broadcast ownership guidelines, its frequency license was assigned to UMBN's sister company Mt.
 Apo Broadcasting System.

+On 2020s, it begin using Retro Davao on-air branding.